-The Model 2646 has 24 outputs for driving external loads such as solenoid valves, indicators, solid-state relays and other low-power DC loads.
+The MultiPro has 32 outputs for driving external loads such as solenoid valves, indicators, solid-state relays and other low-power DC loads.
 These outputs are configured as open-collector transistors that can switch loads up to 0.5 Amps DC.
 Open-collector outputs are transistors whose collector terminal is left unconnected to allow greater flexibility in its use.

-An open-collector output, which is shown in Figure 1-5, performs roughly the same function as a switch contact with one side of the switch connected to ground.
+An open-collector output, which is shown in the schematic below, performs roughly the same function as a switch contact with one side of the switch connected to ground.
 When the output is turned OFF, no current can flow through the transistor.
-This is equivalent to an open switch contact because the device being controlled is turned OFF.
+This is equivalent to an open switch contact, because the device being controlled is turned OFF.